orbcoding/orb/README.md

   - `orb_ext_dir/namespaces/my_namespace.sh`
   - `orb_ext_dir/namespaces/my_namespace/file.sh` (supports multiple files)
 - If using a dedicated folder you can also add
-  - `orb_ext_dir/namespaces/my_namespace/_presource.sh` - that will be sourced before you function is called
+  - `orb_ext_dir/namespaces/my_namespace/_presource.sh` - that will be sourced before you functions are called
 - You can also add `.env` files which will be parsed into your scripts as exported variables.
   - `orb_ext_dir/.env`
 - Core uses following `.env` vars